 The camera is virtually flush with the phone this time and yet Samsung was able to make the phone more powerful.
 Long gone are the typical Galaxy designs of flat edges and round corners.
 The entire phone is a seamless piece of glass and the edges are perfectly rounded and blend in with the edge screen.
 When I have my phone sitting on a surface it looks like a beautiful piece of black onyx as the AMOLED display only turns on pixels it needs for the Always On Display (introduced in the S7).
 The phone is as dark as the screen is it’s a seamless color which is something that’s never been seen on a phone.
 Sadly, this illusion is broken on other colors of the phone thus why Midnight Black is my favorite color.
-The loss of a physical home button lack of front logo allows Samsung to create a much larger screen without making the phone larger in scope, it’s a smart design choice that Apple needs to get on board with.
+The loss of a physical home button lack of a front logo allows Samsung to create a much larger screen without making the phone larger in scope, it’s a smart design choice that Apple needs to get on board with.

-The Galaxy S8 is the first phone to be powered by Snapdragon’s new 835 SoC that is an eight-core CPU which isn’t a first for a Samsung phone.
+The Galaxy S8 is the first phone to be powered by Snapdragon’s new 835 SoC is an eight-core CPU that isn’t a first for a Samsung phone.
 4 cores run at 2.4Ghz while the other 4 run at 1.9Ghz allowing for ultra-fast speeds.
 We get the latest GPU which is the Adreno 540 allowing for games that would cripple the Note7 to run at 60FPS.
-This is an ultra powerful SoC and that makes the Galaxy S8 the most powerful smartphone on the market.
+This is an ultra-powerful SoC and that makes the Galaxy S8 the most powerful smartphone on the market.
 We still have 4GB of RAM but this is faster LPDDR4X RAM which allows for faster bus speeds and loading between apps.
 The only downside is that Samsung phones are stuck with 64GB of internal ROM, but the upside is this phone supports up to a 256GB micro SD card and has UFS 2.1 ROM which means lightning-fast read and write speeds.